determined-ai/determined/docs/tutorials/detached-mode/transition-managed-determined.rst

 ########################################

 .. meta::
-   :description: Discover how to transition from standalone training to leveraging Determined's managed mode.
-This guide highlights the process of moving to Determined's distributed training and resource management.
+   :description: Discover how to transition from detached mode to leveraging Determined's features such as distributed training.

-Now that you know how to run a workloads via :ref:`detached mode <detached-mode-index>` and submit metrics associated with it to Determined, you are ready to transition to submitting the workload to Determined.

-This will give you access to features such as distributed training, hyperparameter search, and resource management.
+Now that you know how to run a workload via :ref:`detached mode <detached-mode-index>` and submit metrics associated with it to Determined, you are ready to transition to submitting the workload to Determined.
+Submitting the workload to Determined will give you access to features such as distributed training, hyperparameter search, and resource management.

 ************
  Objectives